Sedna (dwarf planet): Exploration

 Sedna will come to perihelion around July 2076.
 This close approach to the Sun provides a window of opportunity for studying it that will not occur again for more than 11 millennia.
 Because Sedna spends much of its orbit beyond the heliopause, the point at which the solar wind gives way to the interstellar particle wind, examining Sedna's surface would provide unique information on the effects of interstellar radiation, as well as the properties of the solar wind at its farthest extent.
 It was calculated in 2011 that a flyby mission to Sedna could take 24.48 years using a Jupiter gravity assist, based on launch dates of 6 May 2033 or 23 June 2046.
 Sedna would be either 77.27 or 76.43 AU from the Sun when the spacecraft arrives near the end of 2057 or 2070, respectively.
 Other potential flight trajectories involve gravity assists from Venus, Earth, Saturn, and Neptune as well as Jupiter.
 Research at the University of Tennessee has also examined the potential for a lander.
+A 2025 study found ways to shorten the travel time.
+It found that a fusion rocket could carry a large spacecraft into orbit around Sedna in 10 years, while a solar sail could fly past the object in 7 years with a much smaller payload, allowing an arrival decades before perihelion.